sufone/site/README.md

 ## Mission

-Fulfill the digital needs of Muslims through apps that are excellent because of:
+Fulfill the digital needs of Muslims through apps that are excellent.
+We may not work on the largest projects of biggest issues (at least in the beginning), but we are user-focused.
+We make apps that Muslims want but might not even know it, things others haven't fulfilled.

+The excellence we seek:

 1. Pursuing the best qualities in every app: speed, power and beauty. *Ihsan* is pursued in every part of the experience.
 2. Community engagement and open-source: Open-source is so… Islamic!
 Cooperation between people, sharing progress to the wider world and keeping software open to contributors of all kind to work towards the best software for all.